People

 Ola Rifai

-Ola Rifai is the Deputy Director for Outreach at the Centre for Syrian Studies (CSS).
+Ola Rifai is the Deputy Director at the Centre for Syrian Studies (CSS).
 She holds an MA in International Politics from City University in London, 2011.
 And MPhil Degree in International Relations from St. Andrews University 2013.
 Her main research interests include international politics of the Middle East, identity politics, nationalism and ethnic conflict in the contemporary Middle East.

 Scholarly contributions & activities of Fellows of the Centre for Syrian Studies (CSS)